-More and more businesses are wanting to appeal to the ‘up-and-coming’ Millennial generation.
-Many millenials prioritize location over the perceived ‘status’ of their workplaces.
+More and more businesses are looking to appeal to the ‘up-and-coming’ Millennial generation.
+Many millennials prioritise location over the perceived ‘status’ of their workplaces.
 With more young professionals living further away from the city, the choice is simple for many businesses – relocating further out into the ‘burbs is the safest option to attract the best employees.

 Having worked in both CBD and suburban environments, for me there is a stark difference between the two.
 It takes me 45 minutes to drive to the city, but using public transport increases this over an hour.
 Working in the suburbs meant shorter travel times and no public transport.
 However, it also meant less amenity.
 Being in the CBD means everything you could possibly need is virtually on your doorstep, including great coffee, which some would argue is worth the longer commute!